WEALTH PROTECTION PLANNING

 - Failure to procure permanent continuing coverage or proper retroactive coverage when changing carriers - You must communicate an incident to both your current and previous carrier to ensure continuing coverage.

-- Failure to keep assets out of a high-risk individual's individual name - We maintain that no practicing physician should hold significant assets without asset protection planning.
+- Failure to keep assets out of a high-risk individual's name - We maintain that no practicing physician should hold significant assets in his/her individual name without asset protection planning.

-- Confusion over tenancy by the entireties - Joint ownership of assets by spouses does not protect you.
-But if assets qualify and are owned as tenants by the entireties, you may be protected.
+- Confusion over tenancy by the entireties - Joint ownership of assets by spouses does not protect you, however, if assets qualify and are owned jointly as tenants by the entireties, you may be protected.

 - Purchasing the wrong investments due to biased advice - Beware of the advisor who makes a commission from your business.
 Consult with other qualified advisors, such as your CPA, your lawyer or your pension advisor.